Advanced search

 Allison Janney is an award-winning actress who has earned a solid reputation in stage productions and in many supporting roles on screen, and who more recently has become prominent by portraying one of the major characters in the popular TV series À la Maison Blanche (1999).

-Entertainment Weekly magazine describes Janney's screen presence as "uncommonly beautiful and infinitely expressive."
-As an actor, the magazine deems her to be "one to watch."
+Entertainment Weekly magazine described Janney's screen presence as "uncommonly beautiful and infinitely expressive."
+As an actress, the magazine deemed her to be "one to watch."

 Janney was born in Boston, Massachusetts, to Macy Brooks (Putnam), a former actress, and Jervis Spencer Janney, Jr., a real estate developer and jazz musician.
 While studying at Kenyon College, Janney answered a casting call for an on-campus play that was to be directed by Kenyon's most famous alumnus, the legendary actor Paul Newman.
-During her audition/interview, Janney played upon Newman's known passion for race car driving - she explained how she cut thirty minutes off of the 130 mile journey from her home town to the college.
-She got chosen for the play's cast.
+During her audition/interview, Janney played upon Newman's known passion for race car driving - she explained how she cut 30 minutes off of the 130-mile journey from her home town to the college.
+She was chosen for the play's cast.

 After earning her degree in drama, Janney took Joanne Woodward's suggestion to do further study at New York's Neighborhood Playhouse.
 She also studied at the Royal Academy of Dramatic Arts in London.